 All of the following tracks were composed to sound like old gaming consoles music.
-Download any of them and don’t worry about copyright, this royalty-free music is under a Creative Commons license, just remember to write my name Patrick de Arteaga and a link to this website in the credits of your project.
+Download any of them and don’t worry about copyright, this royalty-free chiptune music is under a Creative Commons license, use it freely and just remember to write my name Patrick de Arteaga and a link to this website in the credits of your project.

 |This retro music style is what a 8-bit video game needs.
 Ideal for hopeless moments.|